-- Completed surveys of hazardous materials (asbestos and lead paint).
-If hazardous materials were found and not previously abated, Abatement Designs must be complete and incorporated as part of the Demolition Contract. - 7.
-Completed Date of Release by Utilities with Release dates noted (no future dates accepted).
+7. Completed Date of Release by Utilities with Release dates noted (no future dates accepted).
 The only exception allowed is when the Releases are required as part of the Contractor's work in the Demolition Contract, which shall be noted on the HECO-17.1.

-1.3.7.3 Temporary Facilities (Other than Tents and Stages)
+1.3.8.3 Temporary Facilities (Other than Tents and Stages)

-Prior to submitting a requisition to the University Procurement Office (where purchase is involved) or before finalizing any contractual arrangements for lease of a temporary facility, the University must assure that the item being leased or purchased will meet the requirements of the VUSBC.
-Before the item is delivered to the site, the University should submit plans of the structure to UBO for issuance of a building permit and ensure the structure is accessible to the disabled.
-Plans submitted to UBO shall include site location plan, proper anchorage, tie down and utilities for the structure.
+Prior to submitting a requisition to the University Procurement Office (where purchase is involved) or before finalizing any contractual arrangements for lease of a temporary facility, the University must assure that the item being leased or purchased will meet the requirements of the VUSBC or the Virginia Industrialized Building Safety Regulations and Virginia Manufactured Home Safety Regulations and meets Accessibility requirements.

+Before the item is delivered to the site, the University should submit plans of the structure to UBO for issuance of a building permit.
+Plans submitted to UBO shall include site location plan, proper anchorage, tie down, and utilities for the structure.
+The location of the facility and the aesthetics of the proposed structure shall be presented to the AARB.

 Prior to occupancy, the VT PM shall apply to the UBO for a Certificate of Occupancy for the facility.
 Application shall be made in accordance with the building permit guidelines in the DCSM.
+Form HECO-13.3A shall be completed and be accompanied by a letter report of inspection recommending occupancy of the facility from the regional SFMO.